 Inorder to have larger value of Ns for adaptive POs, it should be possible to configure non zero paging search space for adaptive POs irrespective of paging search space configuration for legacy POs.
 There should be no restriction on legacy POs for adaptive PO configuration.
 So, Paging search space should be separately configured for paging adaptation.

 [Proposed Change]: Include in PDCCH-ConfigCommon

 pagingAdaptpagingSearchSpace SearchSpaceId OPTIONAL, -- Need S

 [Comments]:

 [Apple] Can this issue be concluded by RAN2 or RAN1?

+[Rapporteur]: The proposed change will be captured in the rapporteur CR to the next meeting

 V502